GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prometheus-operator-crd.md

           port
           path
           tlsConfig
-              caFile
-              certFile
-              keyFile
+              insecureSkipVerify
       params
     - namespaceSelector:
         any
         matchNames
 ```

-Note: The `tlsConfig` only supports configuring certificate paths, not Secret and ConfigMap.
-Need to mount the certificate to the same path in the Datakit container.
+Note: The `tlsConfig` only supports configuring insecureSkipVerify, it does not support getting certificates from Kubernetes Secret/ConfigMap.

 ## Examples {#example}